-You can call our leakline number on 0800 330 033, go on our website and fill in our leak form or via web chat.
+You can call our leakline number on 0800 330 033, fill in our leak form or let us know via web chat.
 You’ll be asked to give as much information as possible about the leak so that we can book it in for repair.

 Recording - the leak schedulers

 The leak is booked in and prioritised based on a number of factors.

 These factors include the amount of water being lost and if it's affecting customers' water supply.
 The big leaks get sorted first.

 The information collected so far is sent to our leak detective who will visit the site of the leak to investigate.

 This involves checking where the leak is coming from and the type and urgency of the repair.

 They will also decide what needs to be done so we can fix the leak safely - such as traffic management, what equipment they'll need for the repair and if customers will be without water while the repair is done.

 Our planners check how many customers will be affected – as they may need to turn the water off to carry out the repair or work on the pathway or road near to homes.